It Takes Time to Build Resilience…

 helping your mind feel heard. so your body can feel seen.
 So you can find comfort.

-Have Questions About My Sessions or Offerings?
-Great, FAQs Below!
+Here Are a Few FAQ’s About My Sessions or Offerings?

 What can I expect at the first session?